 Purchasing a house is a huge commitment.
 There are a lot of factors that go into the process of finding a new one.
-You’ve selected a house in Southern California with the must-haves and might have made some compromises, but how do you know you’ve made the right choice?
+You’ve selected a house in Greater Los Angeles with the must-haves and might have made some compromises, but how do you know you’ve made the right choice?
 When you pull into your driveway, do you have a tiny sinking feeling that you wish you didn’t buy this house?
 Did you have a high-pressure deadline when you made your decision?
 Did you explore different areas and keep an open mind, or did you only look in one location?
 Do you find that your house is really too small to be functional?
 Or do you think, why do I have so much space?
-What’s worse than buyers remorse are the hidden expenses of owning the wrong house in Southern California.
+What’s worse than buyers remorse are the hidden expenses of owning the wrong house in Greater Los Angeles.

 Doesn’t Fit The Budget

 Maybe the house does fit your budget, but what about the neighborhood?
 Do you find yourself shopping in more expensive stores you don’t like because your favorite chain grocery store is too far away now?
 Is your drive to work further away?
-These are also some hidden expenses of owning the wrong house in Southern California.
+These are also some hidden expenses of owning the wrong house in Greater Los Angeles.

-How to Escape the Wrong house in Southern California?
+How to Escape the Wrong house in Greater Los Angeles?

-Southern California and CA in general have plenty of cash buyers for houses in any shape.
+Greater Los Angeles and California in general have plenty of cash buyers for houses in any shape.
 These buyers are a great option to get out of your wrong house ASAP, but prepare yourself to accept less than retail price.
 They will save you a lot of time and hassle by taking the house off your hands.
 You might be able to restructure your mortgage or transfer loan to another lender.
 If now isn’t the right time to ditch the wrong house, perhaps renting a room/the house out might be a good idea and sell when the market is best.